alirezakazemipour/PPO-RND/README.md

 > Visit [RNN_Policy branch](https://github.com/alirezakazemipour/PPO-RND/tree/RNN_Policy) for RNN Policy implementation instead of CNN Policy.

 Implementation of the **Exploration by Random Network Distillation** on Montezuma's Revenge Atari game.
-The algorithm is simply consists of generating intrinsic rewards based on the novelty that agent faces and using these rewards to reduce the sparsity of the game.
-The main algorithm to train the agent is **Proximal Policy Optimization** that is able to combine extrinsic and intrinsic rewards easily and has fairly less variance during training.
+The algorithm simply consists of generating intrinsic rewards based on the novelty that the agent faces and using these rewards to reduce the sparsity of the game.
+The main algorithm to train the agent is **Proximal Policy Optimization** which is able to combine extrinsic and intrinsic rewards easily and has fairly less variance during training.

 ## Demo